 Airports were built with the help of Yunnanese farmers.

 Ding Hao – Thumbs up!
 Usually teams were composed by one American and two Chinese.

 Flying Tigers pilots usually wore a patch with the Republic of China national flag and a slogan in Chinese, in case if Chinese local people rescued them after ejection.

 The Air Force established a cemetery near Wujiaba Airport: more than 800 Chinese and American air force fighters were buried here.

-In this battle for their lifes, many names have been forgotten.
+In this battle for their lives, many names have been forgotten.
 Here, an American and a Chinese boy release a dove.